 - If a change is requested by one or more students, that request should be presented first to the instructor.
 The instructor is under no obligation or expectation to consider or approve such a change, but if they would agree to the requested change, the procedures below should be followed.
 Instructors requesting a change should follow the same procedures below.

 - The instructor should conduct an anonymous poll asking for consent to the schedule modification from students enrolled.
 Consent must be unanimous.
+(CLICK HERE for instructions and options on how to conduct an anonymous poll.)

 - It is strongly recommended that the instructor confirm space availability prior to requesting a schedule change to avoid possible conflicts with classroom scheduling.